 The site is located in the first parish of Madawaska, and the third oldest parish in New Brunswick.

-Heritage value is also associated with its Gothic Revival inspired architecture.
-Although the bishop at the time, Msgr.
-Patrice-Alexandre Chiasson, wanted to preserve the modest exterior appearance of the preceding church for historical reasons, he approved the construction of two bell towers in the design of the new church.
-This created a more grandiose Gothic Revival appearance.
+The heritage value of the Saint-Basile Church is also linked to its Gothic Revival-inspired design.
+Despite the desire of the bishop at the time, Msgr.
+Patrice-Alexandre Chiasson, to maintain the modest exterior appearance of the previous church for historical reasons, he approved the inclusion of two bell towers in the new church’s design.
+This decision resulted in a more majestic Gothic Revival presence.

-Significant elements of the interior include the Stations of the Cross, the baptistery, and the pulpit sculpted by artist Claude J. Thériault, a native of Saint-Basile.
+Noteworthy elements of the interior consist of the Stations of the Cross, the baptistery, and the pulpit, all of which were sculpted by artist Claude J. Thériault, a Saint-Basile native.